qiskit-community/qiskit-metal/README.md

 If Windows users continue to experience GUI or other issues, try rerunning `python setup.py install` or creating a new, pristine conda environment as per above instructions.
 Pay particular attention to the python version, which must remain 3.7.8 for as long as qiskit-metal utilizes pyqode.

-#### xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at /Library/Developer/CommandLineTools/usr/bin/xcrun

-If on a Mac, the Command Line Tools package for XCode should be already installed.
-If not, they can be installed with: `xcode-select —install`

 #### Jupyter Lab

 If you can not start Jupyter Lab in the new environment.